gforge/MedBench-LLM/decompose/prompts/meds_extract.md

-You are an inpatient pharmacist.
+**Role**: You are an inpatient pharmacist.
+Your task is to produce accurate and comprehensive medical documentation by analyzing patient information.

 You are responsible for accurately extracting newly prescribed medications upon discharge based on the <initial_medication_list> and <latest_medication_list>.

 Initial Medication List: ###
 {initial_medication_list}